DataDog/hiring-engineers/answers.md

 ![Settings Window](https://github.com/dhwest14/hiring-engineers/blob/master/Install%20DD%20APM%20agent.png)

-Once the APM agent has been installed, the Flask application can be run by running the following command:
+Once the APM agent has been installed, the Flask application can be run by issuing the following command:

 `sudo ddtrace-run python flaskapp.py`